TuringLang/MCMCTempering.jl/README.md

 ## Stepping using the sampler and a tempered model

-The first requirement for tempering is to be able to call the model's log likelihood density function ini product with an inverse temperature.
-For this we define the `make_tempered_model` function that returns an instance of the relevant model type, in `AdvancedHMC`'s case this is a `DifferentiableDensityModel` but should be whatever model type your sampler expects, where the internals of the model's log likelihood are adjusted according to an inverse temperature multiplier `β`:
+The first requirement for tempering is to be able to call the `model`'s log likelihood density function in product with an inverse temperature.
+For this we define the `make_tempered_model` function that returns an instance of the relevant model type; in `AdvancedHMC`'s case this is a `DifferentiableDensityModel`, but should be whatever model type your sampler expects, where the internals of the `model`'s log likelihood are adjusted according to an inverse temperature multiplier `β`:

 ```julia
 function MCMCTempering.make_tempered_model(model::DifferentiableDensityModel, β::T) where {T<:AbstractFloat}